jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Characterization tests are a behavior exploration, discovery and revealing technique.

 ## Iterate All Combinations
 Most legacy code I’ve encountered was a [Big Ball of Mud](https://blog.codinghorror.com/the-big-ball-of-mud-and-other-architectural-disasters/).
-Methods contained too many paths of execution through the code to create individual Characterization Tests.
+Methods contained too many paths of execution through the code to create individual Characterization Tests for each combination.
 In these cases, I would design a Characterization Test that would iterate through all possible configuration combinations in the method being tested.

-Consider this contrived method, which I’ll use as an example of iterating all combinations.
+Consider this contrived method, which I’ll use as an example of how to iterate all combinations.
 While this is a small example, consider code with a similar lack of context, except it’s 100 lines long with nesting depth up to five levels deep, and up to ten independent variables.
 ```java
     public static String doThis(boolean a, boolean b, boolean c) {
         String returnValue = "";